-6.3.2 Piping systems should be designed to preclude direct communication between hazardous areas of different classifications and between hazardous and non-hazardous areas.
+- 6.3.2 Piping systems should be designed to preclude direct communication between hazardous areas of different classifications and between hazardous and non-hazardous areas. - 6.3.3 Hold-back devices should not be used on self-closing gastight doors forming hazardous area boundaries.

-6.4 Ventilation of spaces
+6.4 Ventilation of hazardous spaces

-6.4.1 Hazardous enclosed spaces should be ventilated.
-Where mechanical ventilation is applied it should be such that the hazardous enclosed spaces are maintained with underpressure in relation to the less hazardous spaces or areas and non-hazardous enclosed spaces are maintained in overpressure in relation to adjacent hazardous locations.

-6.4.2 All air inlets for hazardous enclosed spaces should be taken from non-hazardous areas.
-Where the inlet duct passes through a more hazardous area the inlet duct should have overpressure in relation to this area.

-6.4.3 Each air outlet should be located in an outdoor area which, in the absence of the considered outlet, is of the same or lesser hazard than the ventilated space.
+- 6.4.1 Hazardous enclosed spaces should be adequately ventilated.
+Hazardous enclosed mud processing spaces should be ventilated at a minimum rate of 12 air changes per hour.
+Where mechanical ventilation is applied it should be such that the hazardous enclosed spaces are maintained with underpressure in relation to the less hazardous spaces or areas and non-hazardous enclosed spaces are maintained in overpressure in relation to adjacent hazardous locations. - 6.4.2 All air inlets for hazardous enclosed spaces should be located in non-hazardous areas. - 6.4.3 Each air outlet should be located in an outdoor area which, in the absence of the considered outlet, is of the same or lesser hazard than the ventilated space. - 6.4.4 Where the ventilation duct passes through a hazardous area of a higher level, the ventilation duct should have overpressure in relation to this area; where the ventilation duct passes through a hazardous area of a lower level, the ventilation duct should have underpressure in relation to this area. - 6.4.5 Ventilation systems for hazardous spaces should be independent from those for non-hazardous spaces.